Vonage/vivid-3/libs/components/README.md

 #### Test

-`npx nx run components:test` will run unit tests for the components.
+`npx nx run components:test` or `npm test` will run unit tests for the components.

 Use the `--watch` flag to develop with the tests refreshing on every change.